DTLab-LabCN/DTT-public-resources/README.md

 ```

 If you have an application blocking these ports, use this command with caution, it will kill whatever process is running on the port.
-Useful if you loose a tmux shell.
+Useful if you lost a tmux shell.
 ```
 fuser -k 5000/tcp
 fuser -k 8000/tcp